jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 Now if the analysis is called again and e.g. `sampleMode` changes, only the plot will be returned.
 If there are state items you would like to keep indefinitely -- regardless of the options a user changes -- you must omit these in the stateKey.

 Elements of the statekey can also be a list instead of a character vector.
-The only reason to use a list is to mix expressions in the stateKey with options.
-This allows for more complicated dependency checks.
+The only reason to use a list is to mix expressions in the stateKey with characters.
+Expressions allow for more complicated dependency checks.
 For example:
 ```
 # a descriptives plot for each variable
 state[["plotDescriptives"]] <- plotDescriptives
 stateKey[["plotDescriptives"]] <- list(expression("contNormal" %in% options[["variables"]]), "fixedFactors")
 ```
-Expressions are evaluated in a stand-alone environment where two other variables are present:
-`options`, the *new* options, and `state`, the state.
-These are the only objects that can be called.
-If the expression succeeds, TRUE should be returned.
-For all other outputs this element in the state will be discarded.
-If the expression gives an error, a warning is given inside QT.

-Some analyses contain collections of object, e.g., a descriptive plot for every variable.
+The above state entry `"plotDescriptives"` now also depends on wether the specific variable `"contNormal"` is present in `options[["variables"]]`.
+Expressions are primarily useful when you want to save a collection of objects, e.g., a descriptive plot for every variable.
 Now if a variable is removed from the anlayses, all plots except for one are still useable.
 The stateKey can be specified individually for each element of a collection.
 An example is given below.
 ```
 state <- list(
   descriptivesPlot = list(v1 = ggplotObjectV1,